memio/memio/README.md

     * a method argument
     * a property initiaization
     * a method
+* SpecDetector checks:
+    * the presence of a method

 Those classes expects an instance of `Gnugat\Redaktilo\Text`, their changes are only made in memory.